-Departure Day: Where you spend the night.

-• Return Day: Where you spent the night before returning to your Residence or Primary Work Station.
+- Departure Day: Where the Traveler spends that night. - Return Day: Where the Traveler spent the night before returning to their Residence or Primary WorkStation.

 As a reminder, the time of departure and time of return are not considerations for calculating the Meal Per Diem when associated with overnight travel.